dlegr250/dlegr250_material_design/README.md

-# BIG WARNING: as of 2016-02-11 15:00
+# BIG WARNING: as of 2016-08-02 17:30

 This is Alpha code that will change rapidly throughout 2016 as I work on it.
-Do not use this in a production system until it has reached a stable 1.0.0 version (sometime later in 2016).
+Do not use this in a production system until it has reached a stable 1.0.0 version (sometime near the end of 2016).

 # Dlegr250MaterialDesign